 The AP affiliated with the AP MLD shall set the length of the Padding field of the initial Control frame based on the rules defined in 35.5.2.2.3 (Padding for a triggering frame) to ensure that the MAC padding duration of the initial Control frame is greater than or equal to the EMLSR padding delay last indicated by the non-AP MLD either in the EMLSR Padding Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element or in the EMLSR Padding Delay subfield of the EMLSR Parameter Update field in the last successfully transmitted EML Operating Mode Notification frame.

+The AP affiliated with an AP MLD shall end an DL TXOP for individually addressed frames on one EMLSR link at least aSIFSTime + aSlotTime + aRxPHYStartDelay + EMLSR Transition Delay, where aRxPHYStartDelay is equal to 20 μs, before the transmission of the group addressed frames on another EMLSR link, where the non-AP MLD is an intended receiver of the group addressed frames.
+The end of an DL TXOP is either the time the AP affiliated with the AP MLD receives the PPDU transmitted by the non-AP STA affiliated with the non-AP MLD as a response to the most recently received frame from the AP affiliated with the AP MLD, or at the end of the transmission of an PPDU containing a frame for the non-AP STA from the AP affiliated with the AP MLD that does not require an immediate acknowledgement. (#19523)

 The initial Control frame shall be an MU-RTS Trigger frame or a BSRP Trigger frame.
 A non-AP STA affiliated with a non-AP MLD that is in the listening operation and that receives an MU- RTS Trigger Frame or BSRP Trigger frame addressed to it shall respond as defined in 35.5.2.3 (Non-AP STA behavior for UL MU operation) except when the frame exchanges initiated by the initial Control frame on one of the EMLSR links overlap with group addressed frame transmissions on the other EMLSR link where the non-AP STA intends to receive the group addressed frames.
 The number of spatial streams for the response to the BSRP Trigger frame shall be limited to one, which shall be indicated in the BSRP Trigger frame.